isc-projects/stork/doc/user/overview.rst

 that was obtained during the agent registration) to the request.
 This certificate does not pass client-certificate verification by Kea, which means that Kea must be configured not to verify the client certificate.

-Stork's connection to BIND 9 utilizes two protocols: RNDC (control channel, connection no. 9 on the diagram) and HTTP ( statistics channel, connection no. 7 on the diagram).
+Stork's connection to BIND 9 utilizes multiple protocols: RNDC (control channel, connection no. 9 on the diagram), HTTP (statistics channel, connection no. 7 on the diagram), and DNS (zone transfer, connection no. 17 on the diagram).
 The RNDC protocol may be secured by using RNDC keys; this is especially recommended if the BIND 9 daemon listens on non-localhost interfaces.
 The Stork agent retries the RNDC key from the BIND 9 configuration file; the agent must have the necessary permissions to read this file and use the ``rndc`` and ``named-checkconf`` commands.
-The statistics channel is served over the HTTP protocol and may be secured by the SSL/TLS certificate.

-The Stork agent acts as a Prometheus exporter for the Kea and BIND 9 statistics.
-The Prometheus server scrapes the metrics from the agent over the HTTP protocol (connection no. 6 on the diagram); this connection is unsecure and does not support TLS.
-The metrics channel is expected not to be exposed to the public network.
-It is recommended to configure any firewall to limit access to the metrics endpoint only to the Prometheus server.

-The Stork server supports hooks that may be loaded to provide new authentication methods.
-If these authentication methods use a dedicated authentication service, we recommend securing the connection to this service with the SSL/TLS certificate if the service and hook support it.
-In particular, the LDAP hook may be configured to use the SSL/TLS (LDAPS) protocol.
+The statistics channel is served over the HTTP protocol and is not secured.
+In typical configurations, this channel is exposed on the localhost interface to the Stork agent.
+The agent uses DNS zone transfer (AXFR) to fetch the zone data from the BIND 9 server.
+The agent determines the security keys (if configured) to use for the zone transfer from the BIND 9 configuration file.
+Currently, Stork agent does not support DoT (DNS over TLS), so the communication with the BIND 9 server is not secured.
+Therefore, to limit the access to the zone transfer, it is recommended to allow it over the localhost interface, and secure using non-permissive `allow-transfer` configuration settings.

+Stork agent communicates with the PowerDNS server over the webserver API (connnection no. 16).
+The agent determines the API key to use from the PowerDNS configuration file.
+The PowerDNS authoritative webserver does not natively support TLS to secure this channel.
+New versions of PowerDNS recursor natively support TLS, but the Stork agent does not use it.
+Therefore, since the Stork agent and PowerDNS are running on the same machine, it is recommended to expose the webserver API to the Stork agent on the localhost interface.
+Similarly to BIND 9, Stork agent uses DNS zone transfer (AXFR) to fetch the zone data from the PowerDNS (connection no. 18).
+This communication is local and not secured.

 Databases
 =========